We stand with Ukraine to help keep people safe. Join us

 Ad Tracking: What It Is And How to Stop It

 Are your web ads so personalized that it’s creepy?
 No, companies aren’t reading your mind — but they are watching your web activity.
 Through ad tracking, businesses spy on you so they can improve their marketing campaigns.
 It violates your privacy, but luckily you can stop it.
-Learn how ad tracking works and why companies use it — then use Clario’s ad blocker with its anti-tracking feature to stop ad trackers and block those annoying ads.
+Learn how ad tracking works and why companies use it — then install Clario Anti Spy and run an Anti-spy setup to enhance your phone's privacy.

 Table of contents